-A brief stroll through the bustling streets of Lane Cove is enough to dispel any rumors of the declining appeal of the “high street” and now, with the unveiling of The Canopy, this is only reinforced further.
-Just days after opening, Lane Cove Council’s strategic redevelopment, of a surface car park into The Canopy has already seen an increase in footfall, with Lane Cove residents eager to experience the new community offer.
+A brief stroll through the bustling streets of Lane Cove is enough to dispel any rumors of the declining appeal of the “high street” and now, with the unveiling of The Canopy Precinct, this is only reinforced further.
+Just days after opening, Lane Cove Council’s strategic redevelopment, of a surface car park into The Canopy Precinct has already seen an increase in footfall, with Lane Cove residents eager to experience the new community offer.
 Providing locals and visitors with much-needed open space and nestled among a vibrant new F&B and retail offering, The Canopy offers every reason to encourage activation and dwell time within Lane Cove town centre.

-Originally named “The Rosenthal Project” Lane Cove Council, set out to create a vibrant community space that “reflects the Lane Cove aesthetic, community and natural landscape” Integral to these aspirations, The Canopy transforms the previous site into an rich retail precinct that includes anchor supermarkets and specialty F&B focused retail; punctuated by a treetop park, play and seating areas.
+Originally named “The Rosenthal Project” Lane Cove Council, set out to create a vibrant community space that “reflects the Lane Cove aesthetic, community and natural landscape” Integral to these aspirations, The Canopy Precinct transforms the previous site into an rich retail precinct that includes anchor supermarkets and specialty F&B focused retail; punctuated by a treetop park, play and seating areas.

 “The activated ground level and open space is carefully integrated above convenience retail, with a perimeter dining offer to activate the precinct from dawn to after dusk.
 Integrating into the laneway environment of Lane Cove connects the project to the broader precinct.” said Director Doug Southwell, Scott Carver.

 Important to the project success was the reference scheme designed by Arcadia Landscape Architecture and Saunders Global.
 Their concepts provided our team with a great basis from which to develop the design and see through the execution of Council’s vision.
 This, coupled with our integrated service offering of Landscape & Architecture, enabled us to provide a unified design solution and to build on the original scheme in a significant way.